OswaldoVelezDev/Serverless-Flight-Price-Alert-System-on-AWS/README.md

 | Amazon SES | Sends email alerts to subscribed users. |
 | AWS IAM | Manages permissions and secure access between AWS services. |

-## 📐 Architecture Diagram

-> The complete architecture diagram will be added in the next section.

 ---

 # 🚀 Key Features